 Brands are often confused with logos and identities.
 A brand identity consists of the professional service company’s entire image.
 The logo is just one design aspect that communicates the brand.
 Both are involved in communicating the brand’s message, but a brand is much bigger and more encompassing than a logo.
 It also includes the thoughts or feelings that the design or logo invokes.

-The importance of your brand is that it offers a unique perceived value that a client doesn’t get from your competitors.
+The importance of branding for professional service organizations is that it offers a unique perceived value that a client doesn’t get from your competitors.
 In other words, the brand is the reason your clients choose you.
 A good brand tells clients that this is not only the best choice for them, but that it is also the only choice that offers the unique solution they’re looking for.

 From the point of view of your professional service business, your brand is the promise you make to your clients.
 It precedes and underlies all of your marketing and, if done well, every contact the client has with your company.

-Because of all of this, branding is one of the most important considerations for businesses.
+Because of all of this, branding for professional service organizations is one of the most important considerations for businesses.
 They outlive the services they sell.
 It takes a great deal of thought and consideration to create a winning brand.